 Culture of Telangana

-Culture in Telangana is a combination of customs adopted from Persian traditions during the rule of Moghuls and Nizams and more dominantly South Indian customs.
+is a combination of customs adopted from Persian traditions during the rule of Moghuls and Nizams and more dominantly South Indian customs.
 Thus, it has a very rich culture with Telugu culture amalgamated within the fabric of the society.
 Be it literature, cuisine, poetry, films, festivals and dances, Telangana is vibrant with colours and talent!

 Literature in Telangana

 Poets of early era in Telangana include Muhammad Quli Qutb Shah who is supposed to be the first Saheb-e-dewan

 Urdu poet.
 Later poets include Kancherla Gopanna or Bhakta Ramadasu, Gona Budda Reddy, Palkuriki Somanatha, Mallinatha Suri, and Hulukki Bhaskara.
 Modern poets

 comprise of famous names such as Kaloji Narayana Rao, Daasarathi Krishnamacharyulu, Sribhashyam Vijayasarathi, C. Narayana Reddy, Samala Sadasiva (author of Swaralayalu ) and 9th Prime Minister P.V.
 Narasimha Rao.